Teradata Big Data Blocks – Introduction

 - Similarly, TPT Stream and TPump performance can decrease for the same reason.

-- The performance of row partitioned tables can reduce.
+- The performance of row-partitioned tables can reduce.
 There are two grounds for this: First, the sliding window merge join is mainly based on available memory.
 If one data block from each non-eliminated partition fits into memory, the NPPI table must only be once.
 Unfortunately, the bigger data blocks consume more memory, probably leading to a situation where Teradata must read the NPPI table several times.
 Reading a table more than once will decrease join performance.
 As you can imagine, the risk will be much higher for tables with many partitions and just a few rows per partition.
-Secondly, bigger data blocks will increase the chance that a data block holds rows from different partitions and decreases the row partitioning advantage.
+Secondly, bigger data blocks will increase the chance that a data block holds rows from different partitions, decreasing the row partitioning advantage.

 Conclusion